Category: Lifestyle Experiments

 Author’s Note:

 Primal Queen is a women’s health supplement.
-This post is NOT sponsored—I found it because my Ma swears it helped her hot flashes, so naturally, she shoved it in my face.
+This post is NOT sponsored—I’m using it because my Ma swears it helped her hot flashes and anemia, so naturally, she shoved it in my face.
 I’m giving it a try.

 I’m not a medical professional, and everything here is my experience only.
 Fellow archivists, take notes, experiment safely, and remember—your body might have a totally different story.